To download a PDF of this Notice, please click here

 7.1.3 maintaining a data protection policy for, and delivering data protection training to, our volunteers and staff; and

 7.1.4 limiting access to your personal information to those in our organisation who need to use it in the course of their work.

 We will retain your information for as long as is necessary to provide you with the services that you have requested from us or for as long as we reasonably require to retain the information for our lawful purposes, such as for the purposes of exercising our legal rights or where we are permitted to do so.
 We operate a data retention policy and look to find ways to reduce the amount of information we hold about you and the length of time that we need to keep it.
-For more information on our retention periods, please contact us using the contact details provided in section 2 above.
+For more information on our data retention policy, please click here.

 8. HELP KEEP YOUR INFORMATION SAFE

 You can also play a part in keeping your information safe by:

 8.1.1 choosing a strong account password and changing it regularly;

 8.1.2 using different passwords for different online accounts;

 8.1.3 keeping your login and password confidential and avoiding sharing these details with others;